History of Romania: Greater Romania (1918–1940)

-The resulting "Greater Romania" did not survive World War II.
 Until 1938, Romania's governments maintained the form, if not always the substance, of a liberal constitutional monarchy.
 The National Liberal Party, dominant in the years immediately after World War I, became increasingly clientelist and nationalist, and in 1927 was supplanted in power by the National Peasants' Party.
 Between 1930 and 1940 there were over 25 separate governments; on several occasions in the last few years before World War II, the rivalry between the fascist Iron Guard and other political groupings approached the level of a civil war.

 Upon the death of King Ferdinand in 1927, his son, Prince Carol, was prevented from succeeding him because of previous marital scandals that had resulted in his renunciation of rights to the throne.
 After living three years in exile, with his brother Nicolae serving as regent and his young son Michael as king, Carol changed his mind and with the support of the ruling National Peasants' Party he returned and proclaimed himself king.

 Iuliu Maniu, leader of the National Peasants' Party, engineered Carol's return on the basis of a promise that he would forsake his mistress Magda Lupescu, and Lupescu herself had agreed to the arrangement.
 However, it became clear upon Carol's first re-encounter with his former wife, Elena, that he had no interest in a reconciliation with her, and Carol soon arranged for Magda Lupescu's return to his side.
-Her unpopularity was to be a millstone around Carol's neck for the rest of his reign, particularly because she was widely viewed as his closest advisor and confidante.
+Her unpopularity was to be a millstone around Carol's neck for the rest of his reign.
 Maniu and his National Peasant Party shared the same general political aims of the Iron Guard: both fought against the corruption and dictatorial policies of King Carol II and the National Liberal Party.

-The worldwide Great Depression that started in 1929 and was also present in Romania destabilised the country.
+The worldwide Great Depression that started in 1929 and was also present in Romania destabilized the country.
 The early 1930s were marked by social unrest, high unemployment, and strikes.
 In several instances, the Romanian government violently repressed strikes and riots, notably the 1929 miners' strike in Valea Jiului and the strike in the Grivița railroad workshops.
 In the mid-1930s, the Romanian economy recovered and the industry grew significantly, although about 80% of Romanians were still employed in agriculture.
 French economic and political influence was predominant in the early 1920s but then Germany became more dominant, especially in the 1930s.

 As the 1930s progressed, Romania's already shaky democracy slowly deteriorated toward fascist dictatorship.
 The constitution of 1923 gave the king free rein to dissolve parliament and call elections at will; as a result, Romania was to experience over 25 governments in a single decade.